 From bean to barista, the global coffee industry is valued at over $100 billion.
-For a producer, distributor or manufacturer in this massive industry, the use of AI can play a vital role in optimizing critical processes.
+For a producer, distributor or manufacturer in this massive industry, the use of AI for manufacturing can play a vital role in optimizing critical processes.

 Specifically, in retail, agricultural and manufacturing operations, the coffee industry is discovering ways AI applications can benefit everyone from small-scale farmers to large industrial plants.
 Below are three examples where AI is benefiting the coffee industry.

 - AI is helping farmers protect their crops.

 The increased use of AI applications in agriculture has the potential to help farmers across the world protect their beans from disease and optimize growing conditions by monitoring factors like soil and moisture levels.
 AI has proven to be especially beneficial to farmers in developing nations in Latin America and Africa, where they can utilize advanced warnings about pests that threaten their crops, as well as receive data-driven insights that can help them adapt to the effects of climate change.